 You don't have to walk next to your horse on this trip, however you may take a break from riding every now and then to do a short hike to some stunning sights.
 Make sure that the boots or shoes you're riding in are comfortable while hiking.
 I did this entire week of riding in hiking boots, however I recommend riding in longer boots if you still have any feeling in your calves and want to keep them from rubbing.

 You don't really need cash while we're at the farm and horse riding for the week as we are truly in the middle of nowhere, with no shops around.
+You can however buy some souvenirs at the farmhouse before or after the trip, and you can pay in USD.
 If you are traveling through Argentina more, before or after the trail riding holiday, you can get cash in Buenos Aires.
 Be sure to get local currency in shops, and not at the bank, as it's much cheaper.
-What I did is I paid for something small with a 50 USD bill in Neuquen airport, and received cheap local currency in return.
+What I did is I paid for something small with a 50 USD bill in Neuquen airport, and received cheap local currency in return (beware that not all shops do this, so make sure to check before).

 If you aren’t using Wise yet, make an account here.
 Besides getting the benefit of cheap online transfers between currencies, you can also apply for a card from Wise so that you can make card payments in the local currency when you're in Buenos Aires.
+This way you get the cheapest rate!
 You can pay for your this horse riding holiday through Wise too, which will save you loads of money on transfer fees.
-In shops and hotels in Buenos Aires you can pay with American Express (use the link to get twenty thousand extra miles!) so you can earn airmiles for all those future horse riding trips!
+In shops and hotels in Buenos Aires you can pay with American Express (use the link to get twenty thousand extra miles!) so you can earn miles for all those future horse riding trips!

 Now, the most important part: what fits in the saddle bag?!
 We get one set of saddle bags per rider, and that's it for the week.
 It's perfectly doable if you pack smart.
 We're all going to be dirty within seconds of getting on our horses, so don't worry about bringing a different shirt for each day.
 We will be out riding and camping for 6 days, 5 nights.
 When we started the ride I was wearing a Wrangler shirt, a wide brimmed hat, jeans, a belt and my hiking shoes in which I ride.
-This is what I brought and it was perfect for me: leather jacket, two extra shirts, 6 pairs of socks and underwear, toothbrush, toothpaste, moisturiser, sunblock, hairbrush, baby wipes, and a track suit to sleep in.
-I also brought an extra cowboy hat which is slightly unnecessary but it made me very happy to have it with me!
+This is what I brought and it was perfect for me: leather jacket, two extra shirts, 6 pairs of socks and underwear, thermal underwear, poncho, extra warm sweater, toothbrush, toothpaste, moisturiser, sunblock, hairbrush, baby wipes, and a track suit to sleep in.

 Helmets are not compulsory, and I do the horse riding holiday in Argentina without a helmet.
 It’s completely up to you, so please do wear a helmet if it makes you feel more comfortable.
 I highly recommend wearing a helmet to everyone, especially if you are not a very experienced rider.
 There are no helmets at the farm, so please bring your own.
 You can get a cheap and easy to clean helmet by Troxel if you don’t want to bring your own from home.
 If you’re riding without a helmet I highly recommend riding in a hat, not a cap.
 The sun is strong up in the mountains and a wide brimmed hat will save you lots of sunburn and quite possibly heatstroke.

-All of the horse riding holidays in Argentina are meet-ups, meaning there will be a host with you.
+Most of the horse riding holidays in Argentina are meet-ups, meaning there will be a host with you.
 We do lots of filming during the rides.
 We’re usually next to the group to ensure we get all of you on video!
 You are of course welcome to do your own filming during this incredible equestrian adventure.
 You can bring a gimbal, GoPro, drone, whatever you’d like.
 Drones are however difficult to get into Argentina, so please do read up before bringing one.
 Also, if you want to have any specific videos taken of you, with a particular background or at a certain pace, please ask us!
 We’re happy to help you capture the amazing memories we’ll make on this equestrian adventure.
-Hanna will be hosting the upcoming trips in March, and I will be hosting the trips in December 2023.
 We are so looking forward to riding with you!

 Subscribe to our newsletter